-Course Name Course Name : Audiences
+Course Name : Audiences

 Course Code Course Type Regular Semester Lecture (hours/we ek) Seminar (hours/we ek) Lab. (hours/we ek) Credits ECTS

 IMC 302 N/A Spring 3.00 0.00 0.00 3.00 6.00

 Lecturer Alban Tufa, MSc

 Assistant

-Cour se language Albanian
+Course language Albanian

 Course level Bachelor

-The focus of the course will be on issues related to why usually talk about its heterogeneous character about different audiences, about the public, from w of functional and demographic analysis for it penetifeatures.
-What will be emphasized and explained at related to technological changes and the emergence development that has been followed by a change in concept of "user generation content" and the current aracter, what from what cha penetrated in ined at lengtl ergence of m ange in the po us forces us a aracterized a nto these kind n.
-The course edia new, a osition of aud to talk nd the role ds of is closely liences; the
+Description The focus of the course will be on issues related to audiences.
+What the audience, why usually talk about its heterogeneous character, what us forces us to talk about different audiences, about the public, from what characterized and the role of functional and demographic analysis for it penetrated into these kinds of features.
+What will be emphasized and explained at length.
+The course is closely related to technological changes and the emergence of media new, a development that has been followed by a change in the position of audiences; the concept of "user generation content" and the current situation in Albanian terrain.

-Objectives
+1. Providing the necessary knowledge about audiences.
+2. Explaining the concess and equipping students with the skills to apply these concepts in practice.
+3. Enabling students to analyze audience characteristics and enabling them to segment the market.
+4. Providing knowledge about the role that audiences have the era of technological development, and why it is necessary to know audiences. ce.
+3. em to nces have in

-Co ore Concepts 1.
+Core Concepts 1.
 Audience 2.
 Public 3.
 User 4.
 Demography 5.
 Cultural indicators 6.
-Identity 7.
-Fans
+Ident Fans entity 7.

 Course Outlin ie

-Week Topic
+Week Торіс

-1 Course presentation In this week the students are introduced to the syllabus, the topics that the whole course will contain are discussed, the assessment items, including tests, projects.
-Also during this lecture, students are introduced to the basic literature, support literature, work tools needed during the course, as well as the necessary programs for the continuation.
+1 whole course during this led presentation In this week the students are introduced to the syllabus, the topics that the ourse will contain are discussed, the assessment items, including tests, projects.
+Also this lecture, students are introduced to the basic literature, support literature, work tools during the course, as well as the necessary programs for the continuation.

 2 Introduction to media audiences: debates, theories and methods This lecture begins with an exploration of the term audience by explaining two different scientific studies of the audience: First, the constructivist view of audit studies is analyzed.
 An overview of the field of audit studies will then be made, which may be in the same distinct category.
 For all of us better how notions for the audience have over time, then explored from the historical roots of the term by the Greeks and Romans, up to the 20th century.
 At the end of the lecture, he will think about how the audience is not related to issues of power in society.
 "Media Audience: Effects, Users, Institutions, and Power," John L. Sullivan, Sage Pub, London 2019, pp. 1-28

 3 Audience research: The tradition of limited effects This lecture orients in some of the main directions in the theories of media effects, starting with the origin of the theory of mass society in the early 20th century.
 It then focuses on early concerns over film and radio.
 The lecture then goes on to review some key studies on media exposure and persuasion in the World War II era.
 The last section focuses on concerns about mediated violence and its effects on society, especially children.
 This has been examined through studies of television violence in the US from the late 1960s and early 1970s.
 The lecture concludes with some examples of recent research on the effects of mediated violence on children, particularly that of video games and mobile media.
 "Media Audiences: Effects, Users, Institutions, and Power," John L. Sullivan, Sage Pub, London 2019, pp. 29-59